netdata/learn/docs/cloud/visualize/interact-new-charts.md

 When you start interacting with a chart, you'll notice valuable information on the top bar.
 You will see information from the chart title to a chart action bar.

 The elements that you can find on this top bar are:
-* Netdata icon: this subtlely indicates that data is continuously being updated, this happens if [Time controls](/docs/dashboard/visualization-date-and-time-controls#time-controls) are in Play or Force Play mode
+* Netdata icon: this indicates that data is continuously being updated, this happens if [Time controls](/docs/dashboard/visualization-date-and-time-controls#time-controls) are in Play or Force Play mode
-* Chart status pill: indicates the status of the chart.
+* Chart status icon: indicates the status of the chart.
 Possible values are: Loading, Timeout, Error or No data
 * Chart title: on the chart title you can see the title together with the metric being displayed, as well as the unit of measurement
 * Chart action bar: here you'll have access to chart info, change chart types, enable fullscreen mode and the ability to add the chart to a custom dashboard